 If you want to get technical, all cats possess the gene for tabby markings.
 This doesn’t, however, make every cat a tabby cat.
-Some cats have other genes that mask the tabby characteristics.
-You can’t call every cat a tabby cat, but it is the most common coat pattern among domestic cat breeds (including mixed breeds).
+Some cats have other genes that mask, or color over, the tabby characteristics.
+Tabby it is the most common coat pattern among domestic cat breeds as well as mixed breeds.

 You can start identifying a tabby by looking at the cat’s face.
-All tabbies have a distinctive “M” on their forehead.
+All tabby cats have a distinctive “M” marking on their forehead.
 Legend says this letter stands for Mau, the ancient Egyptian word for “cat.”
 Others claim the “M” stands for Mohammed or the Virgin Mary.
-Besides the classic “M” marking, tabbies also have thin stripes on their faces and markings around their eyes.
+In addition to the classic “M” marking, tabbies also have thin stripes on their faces and markings around their eyes.

-Without pulling out the punnet squares we learned in high school biology, there are other ways to determine if a cat is a tabby without taking a close look at the coat patterns.
+Without pulling out the punnet squares we learned in high school biology, there are other ways to know if a cat is a tabby even without studying the different tabby the coat patterns.
 For example, you’ll never find an orange or cream-colored cat that is not a tabby.
 This is because the gene for those coat colors also makes tabby markings visible.

 Sometimes with other colored cats, you can only see the tabby markings if the light hits the fur at the right angle.
 Sometimes coat markings are faint or similar in color to the rest of the hair, but they’re there if you look close enough.

 The best way to determine if a cat is a tabby is to study its coat pattern.
-The following five patterns are all types of tabby markings.
+There are five different tabby distinguished by the way stripes, swirls, and spots appear.

-A classic tabby is sometimes compared to a marble cake.
+The classic tabby pattern is sometimes compared to a marble cake.
 The colors of the coat create dramatic swirling patterns that are easy to identify.

 They’re not clear stripes, spots, or splotches but markings that coil and curl along the cat’s side, back, neck, and legs.
 For many classic tabbies, the markings can create smudged bullseyes or targets.
 This type of cat is also sometimes called a “blotched tabby.”